 "First, modify the patient's diet and lifestyle and only then, if these do not effect a cure, treat with medicinals and acupuncture."
-Sun Si Miao, (581–682 A.D.)
+Sun Si Miao (581–682 A.D.)

-Dietary therapy is especially important when Spleen/Stomach organ systems are deficient or out of balance, leading to digestive problems, lack of energy, weakness of the muscles and limbs, slow thinking, weak capacity for studying, concentrating and focusing.
+Dietary therapy is especially important when Spleen/Stomach organ systems are deficient or out of balance, leading to digestive problems, lack of energy, weakness of the muscles and limbs, slow thinking, and a weak capacity for studying, concentrating and focusing.

 By assessing your imbalances, I advise you on the appropriate foods for your constitution to bring about a balanced state of health.